Want the perfect workout program?Take Quiz

 You want your calories to be made up from nutrient dense foods.
 If you do this, you can gain muscle and keep fat off.

 As for how many calories.
 You need to use a calorie calculator to find out your maintenance level and then eat in a surplus of about 250 calories each day.
 How you split up your meals is up to you.
 You could do a few meals a day or many small meals.
 Just make sure you get enough calories and protein each day and you’ll be off to the wider hip races.
+If you've been in a calorie deficit for a long time, now is a good time to consider reverse dieting.

 REMEMBER TO DO SHOULDER EXERCISES TOO!